NaluFigueira/NetFrameworkAlura/5_AuctionOnline/README.md

 2. Create a `EmployeeDAO` class that takes care of the interface to the database, including the `save` method.
 3. Create a `Operations` class that takes care of `reportHours` and other similar methods.
 4. The `Employee` class should only trigger those methods when necessary and not implement them.

+### Dependency Inversion Principle

+- Coupling
+Coupling means dependency between two types.
+In an object-oriented system coupled objects are inevitable, but we must be aware of their quality.
+Good coupling are for stable types, which are the ones that rarely change, e.g. primitive types and types from external libraries.
+Bad coupling is associated to unstable types, meaning the ones we created for our system, which we have control of.

+- The concept
+The 'D' in S.O.L.I.D stands for _Dependency Inversion Principle_ and it states that we should create abstractions and depend on those to improve the quality of coupling in our system.

+One way of doing this is to make explicit the dependencies of a class through the parameters of the its constructor.
+This method is called _Dependency Injection_.

+When the class no longer resolves those dependencies directly and gives their control to others, it's called _Inversion of control_.